QuTech-Delft/qne-adk/docs/introduction.rst

 Commands
 --------
 The QNE-ADK uses various commands to create and run your applications and experiments.
-All of the commands are listed below:
+All the commands are listed below:

 application list